Binoculars are the world’s most used optical instrument, other than eyeglasses (spectacles), and they have a lot of different uses – applications.

 Generally, you’ll find that models with longer eye relief have a smaller field of view than similarly priced models with shorter eye relief.
 Accomplishing superlative specifications in both categories is an expensive process of optical engineering.
 It is always good to have a broad viewing area, so decide how much eye relief is necessary for you and buy the binoculars that otherwise give the widest field of view.
 Field of view is discussed in greater detail below.

 Glass, Prisms, and Coatings

 The type and quality of the glass used for the lenses and prisms matter.
-Generic optical glass may have imperfections, and if it isn’t ground and polished correctly, it could bend light oddly, causing colors to look skewed or prevent its ability to achieve tack-sharp focusing, or you may notice distortion at the edges.
-Specialized glass, such as low dispersion or extra low dispersion, is engineered to have virtually no distortion and transmit light better without bending it.
-The resulting images are generally clearer, sharper, with true color rendition and higher contrast.
+Generic optical glass may have imperfections, and if it isn’t ground and polished correctly, it could bend light oddly, causing colours to look skewed or prevent its ability to achieve tack-sharp focusing, or you may notice distortion at the edges.
+Specialised glass, such as low dispersion or extra low dispersion, is engineered to have virtually no distortion and transmit light better without bending it.
+The resulting images are generally clearer, sharper, with true colour rendition and higher contrast.

 You may also see some binoculars made with “Eco-glass.”
 This general term refers to ecologically friendly glass that doesn’t use lead or arsenic.
 While this may or may not affect the image quality, if your lenses break or you need to dispose of your binocular, you can feel confident that you’re not adding to chemical pollution.

 The discussion in the opening paragraphs dealt with the two main types of prism configurations, but beyond that, the materials that the prisms are made of greatly impact image quality.
 BAK4, or Barium Crown glass, is considered the best type of prism material.
 It has a high refractive index and lower critical angle than other materials, which means it transmits light better with less light being lost due to internal reflection—such as from internal bubbles trapped during the manufacturing process.